 Reset Chrome browser settings

-- In the top-right corner of the browser window, click the Chrome menu
+- In the top right, click the Chrome menu .

 - At the bottom, click Show advanced settings.

 - Under the section "Reset settings,” click Reset settings.